Best Term Life Insurance Companies in 2025

 How Much Term Life Insurance Coverage Do You Need?

-A commonly used rule of thumb when purchasing life insurance is multiplying your annual income by 10, which gives you a rough estimate of the coverage amount you may require.
-However, this number may not be sufficient for families with children because as college expenses can add up quickly.
-Adding $100,000 per child to your coverage is recommended to account for this.
+Figuring out how much life insurance you actually need can feel overwhelming with so many rules and calculators out there.
+A commonly used rule of thumb to determine your coverage level when purchasing term life insurance is to multiply your annual income by 10.
+This number may not be sufficient for families with children, though, because college expenses can add up quickly.
+Adding $100,000 per child to your coverage is recommended to account for education expenses.

 Here are some examples of how much coverage the following profiles may need: